Pick the Perfect Apple

 Jonalicious Red Delicious x Jonathon (assumed but not documented) beautiful, cherry red apple very firm flesh, long keeping Sep 8-15 mid March richly tart and crisp, sweetens on storage eating, pies, baking, salads Melrose, Braeburn, Swiss Gourmet, Gold Rush

-Jonamac 1972 NY Ag Ex: Jonathon x McIntosh thin, 2/3 plum red over green very white flesh, fine grained Aug 28-Sep 8 early Nov similar to McIntosh, rich "appley" flavor, spiciness adds zest to salads, sauce, pies and apple butter eating, sauce, pies, salads, butter Jonathon, Liberty, Melrose
+Jonamac 1972 NY Ag Ex: Jonathon x McIntosh thin, 2/3 plum red over green very white flesh, fine grained Sep 1-12 early Nov similar to McIntosh, rich "appley" flavor, spiciness adds zest to salads, sauce, pies and apple butter eating, sauce, pies, salads, butter Jonathon, Liberty, Melrose

 Late Lodi limb sport of Strawberry Chenango from The Apple Works large, smooth, yellow/green light and tender flesh July 23-Aug 7 keeps one month tart and similar to a Lodi but superior excellent for sauce fresh or frozen, pies Lodi, Yellow Transparent